Welcome to today's edition of the Rush 24-7 Podcast.

 The left is senseless.

-The left is brain dead, the left is so warped.
+The left is brain dead.

 All I know is that they are warped to the point of posing a serious threat themselves with this kind of inane thinking and posture.

-Look at this.
+Look at that.

-We can't even drill in a 2,000 square acre area in the biggest state in the Union that is not a wildlife refuge.
+We can't even drill in a 2,000 square acre area in the biggest state in the union that is not a wildlife refuge.

 It is a tundra.